 And last but not least, people should learn to use the Greek language in a more inclusive way when it comes to genders.
 For example, lots of people use masculine nouns and adjectives when they refer to many people.
 This can be switched to neutral, to include women, genderfluid and non-binary people.

 Would you prefer to live in a country that is more open-minded and has equal human rights for the LGBTQIA+ community?
-What can LGBTQ travelers do to support your community?
+What can LGBTQ travellers do to support your community?

 Living in a community with more justice and respect for its ideal and this is what we fight for.
 Some prefer to move to other countries and some to stay.
 What is for sure, is that we are trying to make Corinthia a better place to live.